 Today's High School Students are the Scientists of Tomorrow

 MCB 101 and 102 are courses designed to introduce high school students to biotechnology and the University of Arizona, College of Science.
-Students at high schools participating in the BIOTECH Project can register for MCB 101 and 102 for college credit at the University of Arizona at significantly reduced tuition rates.
+Students at high schools participating in the BIOTECH Project have the opportunity to sign up for MCB 101 and 102, for three college credits each, at the University of Arizona at significantly reduced tuition rates.

 Topics and Techniques in MCB 101/MCB 102